 As a college freshman, Winer worked as a director, associate director, replay and camera operator for the inaugural season of DomeTV (2003-04), the Carrier Dome’s in-house video operation.
 From 2005-07, he served as a producer, director, field producer and editor for KUJH in Lawrence, Kansas.

 Winer interned in the CBS Sports graphics department in 2007, working on projects for the NFL on CBS, NCAA, PGA Tour and CBS Sports Spectacular.
 For five years, he helped develop in-game highlight packages for remote NFL and college basketball broadcasts on CBS, including the 2007 AFC Championship and three NCAA Men's Basketball Tournaments (2005, 2008, 2009).

-In 2011, he joined Kansas City's KSHB-TV, serving as a production technician, co-producer and director for the station's two-hour holiday music special Sounds of the Holiday (2011-12) and as associate director and web producer for the station's morning entertainment show, Kansas City Live (2012).
+In 2008, he directed the line cut for a courtroom-style panel discussion hosted by Bill Kurtis that premiered on PBS affiliate KTWU-TV.
+He joined Kansas City's KSHB-TV in 2011, serving as a production technician, co-producer and director for the station's two-hour holiday music special Sounds of the Holiday (2011-12) and as associate director and digital coordinator for the station's morning entertainment show, Kansas City Live (2012).

-He has created and produced a variety of short and long-form programs, winning a Telly Award and Davey Award for the 2005 variety show On'CUSE.
-Winer won the 2007 KAB Award for best undergraduate entertainment program for the sports interview special, KU Q&A. In high school, he received two technical achievement honors from the Foundation of the Academy of Television Arts and Sciences for producing and directing high school basketball, using a flypack he devised and constructed.
+Winer has created and produced various short and long-form programs, winning a Telly Award and Davey Award for the variety show On'CUSE (2005) and the 2007 KAB Award for best undergraduate entertainment program for the sports interview special, KU Q&A (2006).
+In 2003, he received two technical achievement honors from the Foundation of the Academy of Television Arts and Sciences for producing and directing high school basketball, using a flypack he devised and constructed.